buildpacks/pack/docs/tutorials/app-journey.md

 That's it.
 You've now got a runnable app image called `myapp` available on your local Docker daemon.
 We did say this was a "brief" journey after all!
-Take note that your app was built without any need for you to install a JDK, run Maven, or otherwise configure a build environment. `pack` and the buildpack took care of all that for you.
+Take note that your app was built without any need for you to install a JDK, run Maven, or otherwise configure a build environment. `pack` and the buildpacks took care of all that for you.

 ## Beyond the journey